Aspects of human behaviour

 • weeping

-• In the phenomena of weeping the astral body is compressed by the I and this squeezes out the breath, the breathing of someone who is weeping, yconsists essentially of a long out-breath and a short in-breath.
+• In the phenomena of weeping the astral body is compressed by the I and this squeezes out the breath, the breathing of someone who is weeping, consists essentially of a short in-breath and a long out-breath.
 (1909-04-27-GA107)

 • yawning